-Join Tim Grey for an in-depth discussion in this video Modify commands, part of Photoshop Selections Workshop.
+Join Tim Grey for an in-depth discussion in this video Modify commands, part of Photoshop: Selections (2011).

 More often than not, it seems photographers aren't even aware of the …commands on the select modify menu.
 That's actually fine considering all but …one of them is available in the refine edge dialog which provides a variety of …advantages compared to the use of the commands I'll show you in this lesson. …However, at times you may need to apply a simple modification to a selection. …And in those cases, these commands can be the fastest and easiest approach to the task. …I'll start by loading a selection that I've already saved for this particular image.…